 An estimated 2.3 million construction workers (roughly 65% of the entire construction industry), work on or with scaffolds*.
 Observers would agree that scaffolding operations involve a complex asset base of resources (both man and material).
 Moreover, scaffolding operations entail many complex but mandatory safety processes that have contributed to losses in kind and cash if not followed accurately.

-One clear observation in scaffolding operations is the need for identifying work sites and its complexities.
+One clear observation in scaffolding design and operations is the need for identifying work sites and their complexities.
 Any normal scaffold cycle would include requests, permits, multiple approval points, certificates, maintaining of records and multiple communication with authorities at different levels.
 Most of these systems are paper driven and hence lack the accuracy that minute detailing can provide.

-The emergence of the computer and its multiple capabilities, has successfully addressed a lot of these challenges.
-One very good example of this could be given through image taking capabilities of handheld devices.
+The emergence of software and its multiple capabilities, has successfully addressed a lot of these challenges.
+One very good example of this could be given through image capturing capabilities on handheld devices.
 Today, a scaffold request can include the image of the actual work site.
-The requester can put down his remarks on the image and even draw a rough sketch of the scaffold that he might require.
+The requester can put down his remarks on the image and even draw a rough sketch of the scaffold that they might require.

 How does this benefit a scaffolding operations team?

 • Decision makers will get visual appearances of the actual conditions at site.
-Hence there will be no need to visit the site and/or look around requirements physically in many cases
+Thus decreasing the amount of time spent on site visits.

-• Electronic requests for scaffolding can include multiple site photographs with annotations and basic sketches using handheld devices like smart mobile phones or tablets / iPads
+• Electronic requests for scaffolding can include multiple site photographs with annotations and basic sketches using handheld devices.

 • Multiple images from various (pre-defined) angles help in identifying hazards that may arise out of the operations